 What Areas of The UK Are You More Statistically Likely to be Injured at Work?

 If we were to look at standardised figures across the UK, locations where the accidents took place would be fairly average.
-However, we’re concerned with souls, not statistics – the UK populace isn’t evenly split by industry.
+However, we’re concerned with souls, not statistics — the UK populace isn’t evenly split by industry.
 This is why Yorkshire and the Humber comes out significantly poorly for fatalities, non-fatal injury and work-related ill health than most other regions.
-Yorkshire and the Humber has a high volume of employees working in the manufacturing industry.
+Yorkshire and the Humber have a high volume of employees working in the manufacturing industry.

 Scotland has the highest average fatalities per annum for worker.
 North West England and the West Midlands region comes out badly for work related deaths also.
-The East Midlands by contrast to west has a higher rate of non-fatal accidents.
+The East Midlands by contrast to the west has a higher rate of non-fatal accidents.

 It ought to be said that in comparison to the EU as a whole, the UK comes out extremely well, especially when compared to countries such as France.
 We can only hope that, now Britain has left the EU after Brexit, it can maintain this leading example; although there is clearly still room for improvement.

 Aside from lives and employee wellbeing, what do injuries at work cost the UK?

 There is an estimated total of 4.7 million days lost from work-related injury in the UK annually.
 About 30% of these injuries resulted in more than 7 days of sick leave for the employee involved in the accident.
 It was calculated that this resulted in a cost of £5.2 billion annually to the British population.